John-bju/SIL-translation-test/README.md

 ### Outputs
 The workflow will produce two types of outputs.
 First it will generate all the translated files in their correct formats and add them to the "translations branch".
 The user can then decide to either merge the translations branch into the main branch if they wanted to put the most recent documentation front and center.

-Second the workflow will generate a an artifact comprised of all the pdfs of one language in a .zip file.
+Second the workflow will generate an artifact composed of all the pdfs of one language in a .zip file.
 This can be found by going to the workflow and viewing the build summary.

 # Crowdin Settings
-To properly use Crowdin with this github workflow it is nessesary to tweak certain features of the software to get the best results.
+To properly use Crowdin with this github workflow it is necessary to tweak certain features of the software to get the best results.
 ### Duplicate Strings
 A setting that needs to be enabled is "Duplicate Strings", it allows two identical sentences to only be translated as one.
 This reduces the total word count and SIL to be billed less by Crowdin.